softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * **Required**
 * `datacenter` | *string*
     * Specifies which datacenter the instance is to be provisioned in.
+    * Quote has `datacenter` information already, so if `quote_id` is used, omit `datacenter` attribute.
-    * **Required**
+    * *Optional*
 * `fixed_config_preset` | *string*
-    * The configuration preset that the bare metal server will be provisioned with.
+    * The configuration preset that the pre-set configuration bare metal server will be provisioned with.
 This governs the type of cpu, number of cores, amount of ram, and hard drives which the bare metal server will have.
 [Take a look at the available presets](https://api.softlayer.com/rest/v3/SoftLayer_Hardware/getCreateObjectOptions.json) (use your api key as the password), and find the key called _fixedConfigurationPresets_.
 Under that, the presets will be identified by the *keyName*s.
+    * Define this attribute for pre-set configuration bare metal server provisioning.
-    * **Required**
+    * *Optional*
 * `hourly_billing` | *boolean*
     * Specifies the billing type for the instance.
 When true the computing instance will be billed on hourly usage, otherwise it will be billed on a monthly basis.
+    * Only pre-set configuration bare metal servers support hourly billing.
     * *Default*: true
     * *Optional*
 * `os_reference_code` | *string*
     * An operating system reference code that will be used to provision the computing instance.
+    * [Get a complete list of the os reference codes available for pre-set configuration bare metal servers](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode) (use your api key as the password).
-[Get a complete list of the os reference codes available](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode) (use your api key as the password).
+    * [Get a complete list of the os reference codes available for custom bare metal servers]() (use your api key as the password).
     * *Optional*
     * **Conflicts with** `image_template_id`.
 * `image_template_id` | *int*